jackokring/agon-vdp/STATUS.md

 in the shutdown phase, after most of the threads have finished.
 This is likely related to closing and unloading the dynamic library.

-The repository builds with `PlatformIO` using VSCode. `//#define EMULATED` in `agon.h` is required if you want all the hardware features including ones not currently supported in the emulator.
+The repository builds with `PlatformIO` using VSCode, and via the command line using an install of `sudo install pipx` making the commands from `pipx install platformio`.
+This makes `pio` available by adding it to `$PATH`.

 [The Emulator Fork](https://github.com/jackokring/fab-agon-emulator/tree/main)
 contains all the alternate repositories I'm using as git submodules.
 This